virtual-labs/exp-clarke-model-iiith/experiment/procedure.md

 In the input tab on the left, you can enter,

-- `Vehicle velocity` The velocity at which the reciever is moving
+- Vehicle velocity: The velocity at which the reciever is moving
-- `Signal Frequency` This is the frequency (in Hz) of the sinusoid we are transmitting as the message
+- Signal Frequency: This is the frequency (in Hz) of the sinusoid we are transmitting as the message
-- `Carrier Frequency` This is the frequency (in MHz) of the carrier used for communcation
+- Carrier Frequency: This is the frequency (in MHz) of the carrier used for communcation
-- `No. of multipaths` How many multipath components are considered in the simulation.
+- No. of multipaths: How many multipath components are considered in the simulation.
 This is same as the no. of scatterers considered (considering more paths will give more accurate results)
-- `No. of samples` This is another simulation parameter (a larger value will give more accurate results)
+- No. of samples: This is another simulation parameter (a larger value will give more accurate results)

 In the image in the center you are given the setting with the receiver surrounded by multiple scatterers at different distances within a range.
 The received signal envelope is also given for reference.